gmuggs/pol/README.md

 You can create a single (executable) jar file by using the following command.

 ```
-mvn org.apache.maven.plugins:maven-resources-plugin:2.6:resources org.apache.maven.plugins:maven-compiler-plugin:3.1:compile org.apache.maven.plugins:maven-assembly-plugin:3.1.0:single
+mvn org.apache.maven.plugins:maven-resources-plugin:2.6:resources \
+org.apache.maven.plugins:maven-compiler-plugin:3.1:compile \
+org.apache.maven.plugins:maven-assembly-plugin:3.1.0:single
 ```

 It will generate `vanilla-0.1-jar-with-dependencies.jar` in directory `target`.
-It will include all dependencies.
+It includes all dependencies.

-# How to run a simulation
+## How to run a simulation

 There are two ways to run a simulation: (1) GUI and (2) headless.
 For the GUI version, run the main method in `src/edu/gmu/mason/vanilla/WorldModelUI.java`.
 For the headless version, invoke the main method in `src/edu/gmu/mason/vanilla/WorldModel.java` with appropriate arguments.
+You can download [vanilla-0.1-jar-with-dependencies.jar](https://github.com/gmuggs/pol/releases).

 ```